 - High Risk - new build architectural work, project management, basements

-We have a wealth of experience in arranging professional indemnity insurance for Architects and Designers.
-With over 30 years' market experience we have the level of understanding necessary to represent your firm professionally and confidentially in discussions and negotiations with insurers.
-Many architects rely on us to arrange robust PI insurance companies to protect their business and their hard earned reputations.
-We only use 'A' rated insurance companies to deliver long term insurance and stability and reliability,as well as value.
+We have a wealth of experience arranging professional indemnity insurance for Architects of all types and size.
+We have the level of understanding necessary to represent your firm confidently in discussions and negotiations with insurers.
+We work hard to deliver long term insurance relationships, stability and reliability as well as value.

-We are independent and not tied to to any schemes or insurers, so you can be sure that any advice is impartial.
-Like you we are highly professional and we don't annoy firms with calls from pushy sales people.
+We are also independent and not tied to to any schemes or insurers, so you can be sure that our advice is impartial.
+For more information about this subject or a discussion with one of our experts, please call us on 0345 251 4000.

 This guidance note is intended for information purposes only.
 Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
 This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers Ltd